hanzalakhan809/React_Native_To_Do_List/README.md

 2. use command in main directory npx react-native run-android

 # some useful commands
-  to run json server on local ip- json-server --watch db.json to use API on emulator replace url ip with 10.0.2.2
+  To run json server on local ip- json-server --watch db.json to use API on emulator replace url ip with 10.0.2.2